 Habit: Eugenia foetida grows as a large shrub to small tree up to 7 meters in height with a trunk to 30 cm in diameter.
 The leaves are arranged oppositely, to 5 cm in length, obovate to oblanceolate, with a rounded or blunt leaf apex and an entire margin.
 The abaxial surface has small black dots.
 The leaves, when crushed, have a slightly unpleasant odor.

-The actinomorphic flowers are arranged in short terminal or axillary racemes.
+The complete, perfect, actinomorphic flowers are arranged in short terminal or axillary racemes.
 The calyx has 4 green unfused sepals.
 The corolla has 4 white, unfused petals.
 There are numerous white stamens.
 The ovary is inferior with 2 locules and numerous seeds.
 The fruit is a berry that turns orange-yellow to brownish-black at maturity.

 Habitat: Eugenia foetida grows in Dry Broadleaf Evergreen Formation – Forest/Shrublands (coppice and scrublands).

 Distribution: Eugenia foetida occurs on all island groups in the Lucayan Archipelago, Florida and the Caribbean region as well as Mexico south through Central America.

 Medicinal/Cultural/Economic usage: Eugenia foetida is not known to be used medicinally in the Lucayan Archipelago.

 The species is part of the horticultural industry and is great for attracting birds.